becarioprecario/INLA_MVPP/README.md

 * Folder `case_study`: Includes the files to reproduce the case study developed in the paper.
 Note that a simulated dataset (from the original data) is provided as the real dataset cannot be distributed due to confidentiality issues.

-* Folder `simulation_study`: Simulated datasets and R code to run the simulation study described in the paper.
+* Folder `simulation`: Simulated datasets and R code to run the simulation study described in the paper.